 Date recorded: Event/Incident:

-Date of incident: Time of incident: (Use 24 hour clock)
+Date of incident:

+Γ (Use 24 hour clock)

-About you ose 24 flour clocky
+About you

 1 What is your full name?

 2 What is your job title?

 3 What is your telephone number?

+s what is your telephone number :

 About your organisation

 4 What is the name of your organisation?

 5 What is its address and postcode?

 About the injured person

-If more than one person was injured in the same incident, please complete a separate for rm for each injured
+e incident, please complete a separate form for each injured

 person.

 6 What is their full name?

-7 What is their home address and postcode?

 8 What is their home phone number?
+9 Age?
+10 Are they male/female?

-(Circle as appropriat
+(Circle as appropriate)

 11 Was the injured person (tick only one box)

-☐ At work working on site as someone's employee?
-If so please write down employers r address/tel. no:
+□ At work working on site as someone's emplo yee?
+If so please write down employers name and

+address/tel. no:

-☐ Employee?
+Employee?

-☐ Self-employed and at work?
+□ Self-employed and at work?

-☐ A visitor or member of the public?
+A visitor or member of the public?

-☐ Student - provide information:
+Student - provide information:

+·

 About the injury

-12 What was the injury? (e.g. fracture, laceration)
+12 What was the injury? (e.g. fracture, laceration n)

 13 What part of the body was injured?

-13 What part of the body was injured:

-14 Did the casualty go to hospital:

-Please Note: A telephone call must be made to the Principal for anyone who is sent, or advised to go to

-hospital by ambulance, car or any other means and returned with this form.
+14 Did the casualty go to hospital: Please Note: A telephone call must be made to the Principal for anyone who is sent, or advised to go to hospital by ambulance, car or any other means and returned with this form.

 15 Treatment/Advice

 16 Where the incident happened

 Please describes in detail where the incident happened:

 17 About the incident describe what happened

 Give as much detail as you can.
-For instance the name/type of any equipment or substance involved the

-events that led to the incident, the part played by any other people.
-If it was a personal injury, give details of

-what the person was doing.
+For instance the name/type of any equipment or substance involved the events that led to the incident, the part played by any other people.
+If it was a personal injury, give details of what the person was doing.
 Use a separate piece of paper if you need to.

 18 Further details or sketch if required

-19 Your signature Signature: Date:
+19 Your signature

+Signature: Date: